Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Aggression and Threat Display

 This is distance-increasing behavior — the displaying axolotl wants the other individual to move away.
-If ignored, the next step is typically lunging or biting.
-Separate immediately when this display is observed, don’t wait for actual injury.
+If ignored, the next step can be lunging or biting.
+Separate promptly when this display repeats or occurs near feeding.

 Submission and Deference